 Picnic table, fire ring, bear-proof food storage locker; no hook-ups

 Restrooms with flush toilets, tap water

-Lake Sabrina for fishing and boating, Lake Sabrina Landing has boat rentals, free launch ramp, tackle and bait, snacks and drinks, and a cafe; hiking trails into the Sabrina Basin; Trail rides and wilderness trips with Bishop Pack Outfitters
+Head up to Lake Sabrina for fishing and boating.
+Lake Sabrina Landing has boat rentals, free launch ramp, tackle and bait, snacks and drinks, and a cafe.
+Find hiking trails into the Sabrina Basin.
+Enjoy trail rides and wilderness trips with Bishop Pack Outfitters.

 General Camping Information

 Not all campsites can accommodate trailers or RVs of all lengths.
 Check carefully on the reservation site when you make your reservation to be sure your vehicle will fit your campsite.
 Purchase firewood locally to avoid spreading pests.
 The length of time campers may stay at a particular Forest Service campground varies.
 Usually it is 14 days, but some allow longer stays while a few of the most popular campgrounds limit stays to 7 days.

 Designated Accessible sites are usually reserved for people with disabilities who have a vehicle displaying an accessible parking placard or license plate.